ShadF0x/vhstatus-query/README.md

-# vhstatus
+# vhstatus-query
-vhstatus provides a status page for a dedicated [Valheim](http://valheimgame.com) server.
+vhstatus-query provides a REST API endpoint for a dedicated [Valheim](http://valheimgame.com) server.
-It shows a list of online and offline players.
+It returns a list of online and offline players.
 To run it you'll need [Node.js](https://nodejs.org/en/) and access to the server log file.

 ## To install and run

-Copy and edit `config.json.example` to `config.json` with your server name, path to server log and optional update frequency and port.
+Copy and edit `config.json.example` to `config.json` with your server name, path to the server log and optional port & ip to bind to.

 ```